caominhnguyen05/llm-test-generation/README.md

 --llm_backend   Optional. ollama or openrouter.
 Default: ollama.
 ```

-If both coverage and cost rows already exist for a library, `main.py` skips that library.
+## Incremental Execution

+The pipeline automatically skips libraries that already have both coverage and cost results recorded.
+This allows interrupted experiments to be resumed safely.

 ## What the Pipeline Does